openconfig/models-ci/README.md

 This script is aware of the results format for each validator.
 It parses each result uniquely for each validator, and posts the information as a gist on the GitHub PR.

+The logs for this step resides in the same step as the "Validator Script Execution" step.

 ## How Each Validator is Installed